Data Processing and Analytics Connection Profiles

 IAM Role |

-Defines the Identity and Access Management (IAM) role name for the AWS service connection. |
+Defines the Identity and Access Management (IAM) role name of the AWS service connection in the following format:<role-name> The IAM role must be attached to the EC2 agent that runs the job. |

 Use External Vault |